LEARN THE FUNDAMENTALS OF OUR LEAGUE

 WHEN IS THE SEASON?
 WHEN ARE THE GAMES?

 The Yavneh Youth League season around April and runs until the end of the school year.
 Games are on Sunday mornings (usually 9am or 11am), and a few weeknights (per team) during the evenings.
-Most games are played in Paramus.
+Games are played in a convenient location in the center of Bergen County, a few minutes from the Bergenfield/Teaneck areas.
 There are no games on the Sunday of the Celebrate Israel Parade.

 DO I HAVE TO PLAN MY SUNDAY'S AROUND THE LEAGUE?